awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent.md

  The AWS CodeDeploy agent is a software package that, when installed and configured on an instance, enables that instance to be used in AWS CodeDeploy deployments\.

 **Note**
  The AWS CodeDeploy agent is required only if you deploy to an EC2/On\-Premises compute platform\.
-The agent is not required for deployments that use the AWS Lambda compute platform\.
+The agent is not required for deployments that use the Amazon ECS or AWS Lambda compute platform\.

 A configuration file is placed on the instance when the agent is installed\.
 This file is used to specify how the agent works\.
 This configuration file specifies directory paths and other settings for AWS CodeDeploy to use as it interacts with the instance\.
 You can change some of the configuration options in the file\.
 For information about working with the AWS CodeDeploy agent configuration file, see [AWS CodeDeploy Agent Configuration Reference](reference-agent-configuration.md)\.